Updated: 15th May 2023

 When used together, these colours represent freshness and nature.
 Brands like Arla Foods, Tropicana and Morrisons use these colours to show that they use fresh produce.

-Now you know the history behind the political colours of UK parties, it’s time to take inspiration and adopt a strong brand for your own business.
-Find out why your brand is more than just a logo here.
+Now you know the history behind the UK political party colours, it’s time to take inspiration and adopt a strong brand for your own business.